holdenfershee/holdenfershee-companion-module-digico-4rea4/PROTOCOL_V2_UPDATES.md

 - All existing actions remain unchanged and fully functional
 - New actions are separate and don't interfere with existing functionality
 - Protocol V1.x commands continue to work as before
-- dLive and iLive specific features are properly separated

 ### Port Usage
 - MIDI commands: Port 51325 (existing)